Upcoming Test Dates

 Can I use a calculator?

 Calculators may be used for the written exams.
-However, if you bring a programmable calculator you must demonstrate to the VE team that the calculator memory is cleared and does not contain stored formulas and programs or you will not be permitted to use it.
+However, if you bring a programmable calculator, you must demonstrate to the VE team that the calculator memory is cleared and does not contain stored formulas and programs or you will not be permitted to use it.

 Why do some exams cost money and others do not?

 Maintaining and operating an amateur license testing capability costs significant money.
-SARA’s examination team is part of the larger ARRL Volunteer Exam Coordination program which processes a substantial portion of license exams and changes.
+SARA’s examination team is part of the larger ARRL Volunteer Exam Coordination program, which processes a substantial portion of license exams and changes.
 The ARRL employs staff to execute the program in a professional manner.
-Other VEC groups either are funded in other ways or are much smaller and operate on a purely volunteer basis.
+Other VEC groups are either funded in other ways or are much smaller and operate on a purely volunteer basis.

 By policy, ARRL VE Teams must all charge the same amount.
 The ARRL VEC test fee is currently $15 for all test candidates.
 This fee is charged regardless if you pass any elements or not.
 You may take as many of the three test elements at a session as you like (provided previous elements are passed) and pay just one test fee.
 Do not bring or include the FCC license fee with your payment.